wait-what/caddy-template/README.md

-# waitwhat.sh
+# MERGED
-My caddy browse tempalte used on [files.waitwhat.sh](https://files.waitwhat.sh/)

-## License
-This project is not licensed under any open source license, though feel free to take inspiration from it.
+This project has been merged into [wait-what/waitwhat.sh](https://github.com/wait-what/waitwhat.sh)